Mexico Says Wont Accept US invasion In Fight Against Cartels - UrduPoint

 Mexico Says Won't Accept US 'invasion' In Fight Against Cartels

-Mexico City, (APP - UrduPoint / Pakistan Point News - 20th Feb, 2025) Mexico's president warned the United States Thursday her country would never tolerate an "invasion" of its national sovereignty and vowed fresh legal action against its gunmakers after Washington designated cartels as terrorist organizations.
+Mexico City, (APP - UrduPoint / Pakistan Point News - 21st Feb, 2025) Mexico's president warned the United States on Thursday her country would never tolerate an "invasion" of its national sovereignty and vowed fresh legal action against US gunmakers after Washington designated cartels as terrorist organizations.

 Mexico is trying to avoid the sweeping 25-percent tariffs threatened by Trump by increasing cooperation in the fight against narcotics trafficked by the cartels in his sights.